On Fast Attitude Filtering Using Matrix Fisher Distributions with Stability Guarantee: Nonlinear Filtering Mechanism Caused by MFDs

 verifying (\ref{eq:daxiao_5}).
 Besides, because $\Delta\bar{\theta}^+ (k, \Delta\bar{\theta} )$ is an odd function with respect to $\Delta\bar{\theta}$, (\ref{eq:daxiao_1}) and (\ref{eq:daxiao_2}) can be easily extended to $\Delta\bar{\theta} \in [-\pi,\pi]$, which shows (\ref{eq:daxiao_3}) and (\ref{eq:daxiao_4}).
 Therefore, the conclusion is verified. \end{proof} When $k>1$, we have $\kappa^m > \kappa^-$, which means that measurements are more reliable than the prior information on $\mathcal{S}_{M^-}(w_0)$.
 According to (\ref{eq:daxiao_0p}), it is concluded that $\bar{\theta}^+_{MFD}$ is closer to $\bar{\theta}^m$ than $\bar{\theta}^{+}_{CGD}$.
 When $k<1$, $\bar{\theta}^+_{MFD}$ is closer to $\bar{\theta}^-$ (i.e., 0) than $\bar{\theta}^+_{CGD}$.
 In a word, compared with the attitude filter with CGDs, the mean angle estimated by the Bayesian attitude filter with MFDs is always closer to the mean angle of a higher-confidence distribution (either the likelihood or the prior).
 Additionally, according to (\ref{eq:daxiao_3}), the mean angles given by the two attitude filters are almost the same when $\kappa^m$ and $\kappa^-$ are the same or one is significantly larger than the other.

-The differences in concentration parameters and mean angles both make the attitude filters with MFDs converge faster than those with CGDs, when initial errors are large.
 Since $\kappa^+$ depends on $\Delta\bar{\theta}$, the attitude filters with MFDs can detect the discrepancy between the predicted attitude and measurements, thereby quickly filtering out the negative effects of large initial errors by adjusting the uncertainty of attitude estimates.
-Meanwhile, according to Proposition \ref{prop:theta_de}, MFD-based filters can filter out wrong information with low confidence faster, therefore leading to a faster convergence towards high confidence results than CGD-based filters.

-The above conclusions are drawn from analytical solutions rather than limited numerical simulations or qualitative analysis and therefore possess certain generality.
-Meanwhile, these properties are derived merely from generic information fusion based on Bayes' rule with MFDs and CGDs, respectively.
-Therefore, the MFD-based filters propagating uncertainty with linearized equations and fusing information with Bayes' rule on $SO(3)$ can maintain the previously underlined advantages over the attitude filters with CGDs.
-This observation is leveraged in the next section to design novel fast nonlinear filters with MFDs.
+Meanwhile, according to Proposition \ref{prop:theta_de}, MFD-based filters can filter out low-confidence information fast, which also endows MFD-based filters with robustness to initial errors.
+In Section \ref{sec:single_axis}, moreover, the two properties are related to the convergence rate of the filters with MFDs for single-axis rotation.
+These properties arise from the generic Bayesian fusion mechanism and are independent of the propagation of the distribution along the kinematics or dynamics, which motivates the fast MFD-based filter in the next section.